nanigashi-uji/cornercut-compile/README.md

 ## Usage

-1. Copy the shell script template (`cornercut-compile_header.sh` or  `cornercut-compile_header-short.sh`) with the project name with the appropriate filename extention (suffix).
-The extenstion shoule be `.(language-default-extension).sh`.
+1. Copy the shell script template (`cornercut-compile_header.sh` or  `cornercut-compile_header-short.sh`) with the project name with the appropriate filename extension (suffix).
+The extension should be `.(language-default-extension).sh`.
 Refer [GCC manual](https://gcc.gnu.org/onlinedocs/gcc/Overall-Options.html) for the language default extensions.
 Difference between `cornercut-compile_header.sh` and `cornercut-compile_header-short.sh` is just if it includes the verbose comments or not.

 ```sh
 % cp -ai 'cornercut-compile_header.sh'       'example.cc.sh'